samsquire/ideas4/README.md

 For threads, such as a fan out and join pattern, we have a queue for each thread and when the global process list is changed, it emits an event onto the relevant threads.
 When a thread is finished, it updates the global process list.

-Updating the process list should not involve contention due to a thread only updating its own state, not the state of other threads.
-So in theory we do not need locks.
+Updating the process list should not involve contention due to a thread only updating its own state, not the state of other threads but the thread must synchronize with updates to the global process list before changing it.

 # 189. Unordered systems understandability